Creating career change

 The online aspects include not just looking on line, but also having a good online profile on sites such as LinkedIn.
 It is essential to have a powerful LinkedIn profile.
 If you are not sure how to maximise your profile on LinkedIn there are workshops and experts who help with this specific self-marketing skill.
 Some advice they will give you is to provide a professional photo of yourself, include key aspects of your CV, list key achievements and get as many recommendations as possible.
 Play up any performance metrics that you can that indicate how you have contribute to the bottom line in your previous company, whatever savings you made or revenue you contributed.
 In a tight employment market, employers are looking to ensure secure appointments and these numbers provide comfort.

-To differentiate yourself from plenty of other applicants take a moment to run a personal self-inventory, of your skills and attributes.
+To differentiate yourself from plenty of other applicants take a moment to run a personal self-inventory of your skills and attributes.
 Be kind yourself at this time, this is not a time to beat yourself up.
-If you are not able to frame your attributes in a positive light consider investing in a coach to help you better see and list your strengths.
+If you are not able to frame your attributes in a positive light consider investing in a coach or a counsellor to help you better see and list your strengths.
 Consider, how are you different from other applicants?
 Are you more experienced that others?
 If so, then help a potential employer understand the potential benefit of your experience.
-If you are younger, highlight your fresh youthful approach to challenges, as what separates you from others.
+If you are younger, you may wish to highlight your fresh youthful approach to challenges, as what separates you from others.